ea-shan/ea-core/plugins/display-a-meta-field-as-block/readme.txt

 Requires PHP:      7.4
 Requires at least: 6.7
 Tested up to:      6.8
-Stable tag:        1.4.0
+Stable tag:        1.4.2
 License:           GPL-3.0
 License URI:       https://www.gnu.org/licenses/gpl-3.0.html

 Display a custom field as a block on the front end.
 It supports custom fields for posts, terms, and users.
-It supports ACF, Meta Box fields explicitly.
+It supports ACF, Meta Box fields explicitly

 == Description ==